 - Copies of all test scores

 Teacher Education and Certification Office

 Montgomery, AL 36130-2101

 - *Do you want to renew your Alabama Teacher Certification?*

 Alternative Approach for the Alabama Teacher Certification

 There are several different approaches to earning an Alabama teaching certificate.
-An emergency credential is available for people who have earned only a bachelor's degree, but the credential only last for a year and is not renewable.
+An emergency credential is available for people who have earned only a bachelor's degree, but the credential only lasts for a year and is not renewable.
 Educators from outside the country may ask for their credentials to be evaluated in order to ascertain whether they have met the requirements to be licensed in Alabama.
-People who hold a bachelor's degree in a field other than that of education, have earned a career or technical license in a particular field, have been admitted into a state-approved program or have expertise in an education-related field such as library media, speech or language impairment or school counseling can apply for alternative licensing paths that can provide an Alabama teaching certificate.
+People who hold a bachelor's degree in a field other than that of education, have earned a career or technical license in a particular field, have been admitted into a state-approved program or have expertise in an education-related field such as library media, speech or language impairment or school counseling can apply for alternative licensing paths to an Alabama teaching certificate as well.

 - Alabama Administrative Code, Alabama State Department of Education, Dec.
 9, 2010, https://www.alsde.edu/sec/tc/Alabama%20Administrative%20Code/Forms/AllItems.aspx

 - Teacher Certification, Alabama State Department of Education, https://www.alsde.edu/sec/tc/pages/home.aspx